asmyczek/popcorn/README.markdown

 </core></pre>

 The first generator sets an id attribute on the state object and returns a generator for this id.
-The id value of the state is used in the second generator to create user names of the form 'user-1'.
+The state object id attribute is used in the second generator to create user names of the form 'user-1'.
-`withState()` has to return another generator as result.
+Similar to `chain()` generator, `withState()` has to return another generator as result.

-To simplify access to the state object, Popcorn provides functions to store generator results in variables and reuse this values in other generators, `setVar()` and `withVar()`.
-Using this generators, the example above could be simplified to:
+To simplify access to the state object, Popcorn provides functions to store generator results in variables and access this variables in other generators, `setVar()` and `withVar()`.
+Using these generators, the example above could be simplified to:

 <pre><core>